dylandhall/lmstudio-webpage-summarizer/README.md

+# Note

+Original readme below - forked so I can add customisation and a few small features.

 # Local Web Page Summarizer Chrome Extension

 This Chrome extension provides a convenient way to summarize the content of web pages directly from your browser.
 Utilizing a local API that simulates the OpenAI API through LM Studio, this extension fetches and displays summaries quickly, helping users to grasp the essential content without reading the entire text.